ta4j/ta4j-wiki/Forecast-Indicators.md

 Forecast indicators estimate a future return or price distribution from data available at a decision index.
 They are useful when a strategy needs a probabilistic outlook instead of a single backward-looking technical signal.

-The forecast API lives mostly in `org.ta4j.core.indicators.forecast`. `LogReturnIndicator` is a normal helper indicator in `org.ta4j.core.indicators.helpers`, `EWMAIndicator` is a reusable average in `org.ta4j.core.indicators.averages`, and forecast summaries use the walk-forward prediction model via `PredictionSnapshot.Forecast`.
+The forecast API lives under `org.ta4j.core.indicators.forecast`.
+The root package contains the primary indicators most users instantiate, while state contracts, projection contracts, and conversion adapters live in `forecast.state`, `forecast.projection`, and `forecast.adapters`. `LogReturnIndicator` is a normal helper indicator in `org.ta4j.core.indicators.helpers`, `EWMAIndicator` is a reusable average in `org.ta4j.core.indicators.averages`, and forecast summaries use the walk-forward prediction model via `PredictionSnapshot.Forecast`.

 **Release status:** These APIs are introduced by the matching ta4j feature branch for CF-289 and should be published with ta4j 0.22.9 or newer.
 Until that ta4j change is merged and released, use this guide with the matching ta4j branch rather than the current release artifacts.